-KINDERGARTEN & FIFTH GRADE AWARDS
+FIFTH GRADE AWARDS

-As per previous PSS directives, there will no longer be a formal Graduation or Promotional Ceremony for the Fifth Grade and Kindergarten students.
-All students will be recognized for their accomplishments during the End of the Year as decided by individual schools.
+As per previous PSS directives, there will no longer be a formal Graduation or Promotional

+Ceremony for the kindergarten students.
+All 5th grade students will be recognized for their accomplishments at the end of the year as decided by individual schools.
 Recognition includes:

-- Academic Excellence 4th Quarter Grades (5th grade only) - Overall Perfect Attendance (5th grade only for School Year) - Virtues-Character Education 4th Quarter (Kindergarten Only) - Leadership (5th grade only)
+- Academic Excellence 4th Quarter Grades (5th grade only) - Overall Perfect Attendance (5th grade only for the current School Year) - Leadership (5th grade only)